Vikings sign Will Sutton

 Sutton was a third-round pick by the Bears in 2014 and played in 36 games over his first three seasons.
 He started half of those games and recorded 60 tackles while playing on a front that went from a 4-3 to a 3-4 when Vic Fangio was hired as the team’s defensive coordinator after his rookie season.

-Sutton will vie for playing time as part of a defensive tackle group that also includes Linval Joseph, Tom Johnson and 2017 fourth-rounder Jaleel Johnson.
+Sutton will vie for playing time as part of a defensive tackle group that also includes Linval Joseph, Sharrif Floyd, Tom Johnson and 2017 fourth-rounder Jaleel Johnson.

+Uh oh, yet another sign that Sharif Floyd’s career may be over?